AIO1/ECSPrimengTable/README.md

 #### 6.3.3 Horizontal and vertical alignment
 By default, all columns are aligned **horizontally at `Center`** and **vertically at `Middle`**, which means that the content of each cell is displayed at its center.

-Users are allowed to change both the horizontal and vertical alignment through the **column editor menu** by default.
+Users are allowed to change both the horizontal and vertical alignment through the **column properties menu** by default.

 If different initial alignments are required, or if user customization must be restricted, the `ColumnAttributes` of the DTO provides the following configuration options: